Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/README.md

 ## Developer Guides

-The developer guides and other documentation for the dbt-fabricsparkdb adaptor can be found at [dbt-fabricsparkdb Readme](docs/README.md)
+The developer guides and other documentation for the dbt-fabricsparknb adaptor can be found at [dbt-fabricsparknb Readme](docs/README.md)

 ### Reporting bugs and contributing code